JorgeAMendoza/in-browser-markdown-editor/README.md

 };
 ```

-The prop `fullPreview` will display the preview area as full screen if true, else it will share the screen with the markdown editor component.
+The prop `fullPreview` will display the preview area as full screen if true, else it will share the screen with the `MarkdownTextArea.tsx` component.
 The `dangerouslySetInnerHTML` prop is used to render the HTML string returned from the `marked` function.
-The `DOMPurify` library is used to sanitize the HTML string to prevent XSS attacks.
-Since each store change renders the component, the variable `html` will be constantly updated with the new markdown.
+The markdown is first passed through the `sanitize` method from the `DomPurify` method to sanitize the HTML string.

 ## Conclusion